Glossary-Definitions-Clinical Practice, Statistics and Research

 Rectangular Distribution.
 A distribution in which all scores have the same frequency.

 Regression Equation.
-An equation used to predict particular values of for specific values of X. Regression Line.
+An equation used to predict particular values of Y for specific values of X. Regression Line.
 The "line of best fit" that runs through a scatterplot.

 Repeated Measures.
 An experimental design in which more than one dependent-variable measure is taken on each subject.